 Avocados.
 They’re so good.
 When you’ve got the right one, they slice up just like butter.
 And they taste all creamy and delicious.
 I love adding them by the slice to my salads.
 We even include them on sandwiches.
 Take, for example, our Vegan Chicken Sandwich.
 See those avocados?
 They really add a lot!

-But every now and then you want some guacamole to go with your bean burritos or served with tortilla chips.
+But every now and then you want a great vegetarian guacamole recipe to go with your bean burritos or served with tortilla chips.
 There’s at least a thousand ways to make guacamole, but did you know some recipes are not vegan?
 That’s right, some recipes include sour cream.
-We don’t eat dairy products so we oftentimes ending up making our own best vegan guacamole, just to play it safe.
+We don’t eat dairy products so we oftentimes ending up making vegan guacamole recipes, just to play it safe.

-Besides, we happen to really love this best vegan guacamole recipe!
+Besides, we happen to really love this super easy guacamole recipe!

 Why You’ll Love Best Vegan Guacamole

-I almost want to say, what’s not to love, but I won’t do it.
-Because that’s being kind of lazy.
-In reality, there’s a lot to love with this recipe, straight from the chunky avocados to slices of tender cherry tomatoes, added for color and texture.
+There’s a lot to love about making guacamole, all the way from the chunky avocados to slices of tender cherry tomatoes added for color and texture.